Using DSM Security Features to Protect Business Data

 Encryption makes sure that files that are stored can’t be read outside of authorized areas.
 Secure HTTPS communication keeps data safe as it moves between users and the NAS.
 These features work together to keep information secret when it is stored and when it is sent.

 Encryption is a must for businesses that deal with private records.
+Learn how encryption protects sensitive business data from unauthorized access.

 Keeping an eye on things, logging them, and auditing them

 Enterprise security depends a lot on visibility.
 DSM keeps track of login attempts, changes to files, and changes to permissions.
 These logs help system administrators spot strange behavior early on.
+View how to Detect suspicious activity early using Synology Log Center monitoring tools.

 By regularly reviewing activity logs, businesses can see what happened and when it happened.
 This helps meet compliance needs and speeds up the investigation after a security event.